Code-Sharp/Newtonsoft.Msgpack/README.md

 This supports only Msgpack Map serialization, I think that array serialization doesn't really fit here.

+##Status
+Not very mature yet, still doesn't deal with exotic types like TimeSpan/Guid/BigInteger.

+A NuGet package is planned when this will be more stable.

 ##Usage

-Example based on Newtonsoft.Json BSON support [sample][BsonLink] (Note: this sample runs only on the custom-serializers branch)
+Example based on Newtonsoft.Json BSON support [sample][BsonLink] (Note: this sample works only on the custom-serializers branch)

 ```csharp
 Product product = new Product